maxgoldberg25/GlobeTrotter/README.md

 - **Image Storage**: Cloudinary
 - **Deployment**: Vercel

-## AI Location Detection
+## AI Location Detection Feature

-GlobeTrotter now features experimental AI-powered location detection for photos.
-This feature helps users identify where their photos were taken when they're unsure of the location.
+The application now includes an experimental AI-powered location detection feature using the Picarta API.
+This feature can automatically analyze photos and suggest potential location coordinates based on landmarks and visual features in the image.

+### Requirements

+- **Image Format**: Only JPEG images are supported for AI location detection
+- **API Key**: Requires a valid Picarta API key set in the environment variables
+- **Image Quality**: Best results achieved with clear, outdoor photos containing recognizable landmarks

-### How It Works
+### How to Use

-1. **Upload a Photo**: In the photo upload form, select an image from your device
+1. Upload a JPEG image or provide an image URL in the photo upload form
-2. **AI Detection**: If you don't know where the photo was taken, click "Use AI to Detect Location"
+2. Click the "Use AI to Detect Location" button in the yellow information box
-3. **Review Results**: The AI will analyze landmarks and visual features to guess the location
+3. The AI will analyze the image and attempt to determine the location
-4. **Verify on Map**: Once detected, the location will be displayed on the map for confirmation
+4. If successful, the map will automatically update with the detected coordinates
-5. **Edit if Needed**: You can still manually adjust the location if the AI prediction isn't accurate
+5. You can verify and adjust the detected location on the map if needed

-### Technical Implementation

-- Powered by Picarta AI's image recognition technology
-- Uses landmark recognition and geographical feature analysis
-- Results include latitude, longitude, and location name when available
-- The experimental feature has varying accuracy depending on recognizable landmarks

-### Privacy Note
+### Environment Setup

-- All image processing is done securely
-- Photos are not stored by the AI service
-- Users retain full control over which photos to analyze
-- Location data is only saved when the user confirms the upload

-> **Note**: This is an experimental feature and may not accurately identify all locations.
-Results work best for photos with recognizable landmarks or distinctive geographical features.
+To use this feature, you must set the following environment variable:

 ## Live Demo